Here’s the twitter friendly version of the ketogenic diet.

 Drink tons of water.
 When you’re body gets into ketosis you’ll be losing a lot of fluid through depleted glycogen stores.
-Drinking more water also helps the body to break down more fat as the ketones that are excreted in urine are replaced by new ones.
+Drinking more water also helps the body to break down more fat as the ketones that are excreted in the urine are replaced by new ones.

 Focus on eating 2-4 meals per day and to limit snacking.
 This will cut insulin spikes during the day and help to speed up the process of getting into ketosis.
-This also goes back to the effects brief periods of fasting has on getting into ketosis.
+This also goes back to the effects brief periods of fasting have on getting into ketosis.

 Exercise depletes glycogen stores in the body which can help you get into ketosis faster.
-A couple HIIT sessions during the week, a strength training session or two, and daily walking can speed up the process.
+A couple of HIIT sessions during the week, a strength training session or two, and daily walking can speed up the process.
 Because people like to be told what to do here’s how you could exercise during a week of getting into ketosis.
 Bonus points if you do them on an empty stomach.

 - 1-2 times per week: Sprint 400 meters and then rest 90-120 seconds.
 Do 2 to 4 sets